albar965/littlenavmap-manual/en/APPROACHES.md

 ### Altitude Restrictions

+Restrictions are shown on the map and in the flight plan table.

 * **Number only:** Fly at altitude.
 Example: `5400ft`.
 * **Prefix **`A`**:** Fly at or above altitude.
 Example: `A1800ft`.
 * **Prefix **`B`**:** Fly at or below altitude.
 Example: `B10000ft`.